harness/developer-hub/docs/troubleshooting/troubleshooting-nextgen.md

 ### Secrets with line breaks and shell-interpreted special characters

-For information about handling secret with new line characters or other shell-interpreted special characters, go to [Add and reference text secrets - Line breaks and shell-interpreted characters](/docs/platform/secrets/add-use-text-secrets#line-breaks-and-shell-interpreted-characters).
+For information about handling secrets with new line characters or other shell-interpreted special characters, go to [Add and reference text secrets - Line breaks and shell-interpreted characters](/docs/platform/secrets/add-use-text-secrets#line-breaks-and-shell-interpreted-characters).

 ## Triggers